-The availability of recorded burrow depth measurements throughout much of the Phanerozoic, including for trace fossil taxa typically associated with the deepest tiers of burrowing, permits quantitative analysis of patterns in Phanerozoic transition layer development to an extent not currently possible for records of coeval mixed layer development.
-In particular, these data facilitate assessment of when and in what depositional environments deep burrowing became a common ecological strategy, allowing us to build upon and reinterrogate patterns stemming from previous characterization of Phanerozoic infaunal tiering (12-14).
-The dataset compiled here contains 362 measurements of the maximum vertical extent of the trace fossils Arenicolites, Diplocraterion, Ophiomorpha, Skolithos, Thalassinoides, and Zoophycos from lithified sedimentary units (Fig. 2).
-We also include an additional 25 measurements of these traces in unlithified sediments.
+The abundance of reported burrow depth measurements from strata that collectively span much of the Phanerozoic, including for trace fossil taxa typically associated with the deepest tiers of burrowing, allows for quantitative analysis of patterns in Phanerozoic transition layer development to an extent not currently possible for coeval mixed layer development.
+In particular, these data facilitate assessment of when and in what depositional environments deep burrowing became a common ecological strategy, allowing us to reassess patterns previously proposed by studies focused on the Phanerozoic evolution of infaunal tiering (12-14).
+The dataset compiled here contains 362 measurements of the maximum reported vertical extent of the trace fossils Arenicolites, Diplocraterion, Ophiomorpha, Skolithos, Thalassinoides, and Zoophycos from lithified sedimentary units (Fig. 2).
+We include an additional 25 measurements of the depth of these traces in unlithified sediments.
 Each maximum burrow depth provides a snapshot of the estimated depth of the transition layer in a particular sedimentary unit and at a particular time.
 These data, and references for the studies from which they were collated, are included in data S2.

 There is substantial variability in maximum burrow depths across the Phanerozoic (Fig. 3).
 Linear, exponential, and logarithmic models do not provide strong fits for the unbinned dataset.

 Sampling is not even throughout the Phanerozoic; in particular, only sparse data are currently available for the middle Paleozoic and for the Middle–Upper Triassic.
 Silurian data are so sparse that we have excluded this period from some analyses.
 These time intervals remain distinctly undersampled even after normalizing the number of observations in our burrow depth dataset to available outcrop area or time bin duration (fig. S1).
 Conversely, the Lower Triassic recovery interval following the Permian-Triassic mass extinction is extremely well-sampled.
-To address both this particular sampling bias and assess the potential influence of mass extinction events on burrow depths over the Phanerozoic, all analyses were also performed without measurements from strata correlative with the “Big Five” extinctions and subsequent recovery intervals, but removal of these extinction-associated burrow depth data had no substantive effect on observed trends.
+To address both this particular sampling bias and assess the potential influence of mass extinction events on burrow depths over the Phanerozoic, all analyses were also performed without measurements from strata correlative with the “Big Five” extinctions and subsequent recovery intervals, but removal of these extinction-associated burrow depth data had no substantive effect on the resulting trends.

 Transition layer depths reconstructed from these burrow depth data are relatively consistent throughout the Paleozoic (Fig. 4).
-The relative paucity of Upper Devonian data may contribute to the slight decline in transition layer depth observed beginning in the Middle Devonian.
+The relative paucity of Upper Devonian data may contribute to the slight decline in transition layer depth we observe in the Middle Devonian part of our dataset.
 In the Middle Triassic to Middle Jurassic, the transition layer appears to have experienced notable deepening (Fig. 4).
 Changepoint analyses detect a prominent stepwise increase in transition layer depth in the Early–Middle Jurassic (Fig. 5).
-A second deepening of the transition layer is observed across the Paleocene and Eocene epochs (Fig. 4), coincident with a second stepwise increase shown in the changepoint model at the Paleocene-Eocene boundary (Fig. 5).
-Less evident in a LOESS (locally estimated scatterplot smoothing) model, but still emergent as a substantive changepoint, is a third stepwise increase in transition layer depth in the middle Miocene (Fig. 5).
+A second deepening of the transition layer appears to have taken place during the Paleocene and Eocene epochs (Fig. 4), coincident with a second stepwise increase shown in the changepoint model at the Paleocene-Eocene boundary (Fig. 5).
+Less evident in a LOESS (locally estimated scatterplot smoothing) model, but still apparent as a substantive changepoint, is a third stepwise increase in transition layer depth recorded in middle Miocene strata (Fig. 5).
 We describe ichnotaxon-specific patterns in burrow depth and general patterns in Paleozoic, Mesozoic and Cenozoic transition layer evolution in greater detail below.

 Ichnotaxonomic patterns in transition layer evolution